 Beginning in the mid 1970’s, Major Federal also used some of its assets to invest directly in Walnut Hills real estate, and in some commercial lending projects.
 Strayhorne also wrote mortgages for Black churches.
 In 1975, Major Federal opened a branch in the Black-governed suburb of Lincoln Heights, and invested in an industrial park there.
 Yet Strayhorne lamented in the later years of Major Federal, “We still have a large group of black professionals who think it makes them a big person when they can take their money Downtown.
 I don’t know how you get to those people.”

 For years, Major Federal advertised as a member of the American Savings and Loan League, an association of S&Ls owned by Blacks and other minorities, using the slogan “Declare your economic independence.
 Deposit in a Black Owned Savings and Loan.”
 Black-owned Savings and Loans serving Black buyers played an especially key role in the period from the 1930’s through the 1960’s when the Federal Housing Administration encouraged the practice of “red lining” – designating certain neighborhoods as declining or blighted, and therefore unsafe for mortgage lending.
 The presence of African Americans in a neighborhood officially marked it as declining or blighted.
 This Federal standard justified the practice of denying loans both to all potential buyers in integrated neighborhoods, and to Black buyers in all neighborhoods.
 These restrictions, well documented but largely ignored by the white press, had devastating effects on home ownership and family wealth in the African American community for two generations, still reflected in the US to this day.
 (Redlining of course continued and continues as an informal practice long after it was made illegal by the Fair Housing Act of 1968.)
-Perhaps the Major Federal and Industrial Savings and Loans allowed some African Americans to buy the houses they could afford in integrated Walnut Hills.
+Major Federal and Industrial Savings and Loans allowed some African Americans to buy the houses they could afford in integrated Walnut Hills.